wanxiankai/ai-know-doc/README.md

 # AI Know Doc

 This is a web application that can use the ai to answer questions about the documents you write.
-Now it uses the deepseek to index the documents and the langchain to answer the questions.
+Now it uses the deepseek to answer the questions.

 ## Features